Overv/VulkanTutorial/en/03_Drawing_a_triangle/03_Drawing/02_Rendering_and_presentation.md

 ```

 The first two parameters specify which semaphores to wait on before presentation
 can happen, just like `VkSubmitInfo`.
+Since we want to wait on the command buffer
+to finish execution, thus our triangle being drawn, we take the semaphores
+which will be signalled and wait on them, thus we use `signalSemaphores`.

 ```c++
 VkSwapchainKHR swapChains[] = {swapChain};